-What We Like to See:
+What We Like to See

 Layout & Formatting:

-- Share your experience.
-Readers love hearing about why you picked a recipe, how you modified it, what you’d try differently next time, and about what mistakes you’ll make sure you don’t make again!
+- Share your experience: Readers love hearing about why you picked a recipe, where it came from, how you modified it, what you’d try differently next time, and about what mistakes you’ll make sure you don’t make again!
 Not only is this information incredibly helpful, it helps build an author’s credibility and trustworthiness—not to mention it demonstrates expertise and passion.
 Sharing your personal experiences is a great way to demonstrate your knowledge, passion, and expertise if you’re unable to take original photos for any reason.

-What to Avoid:
+What to Avoid

 Layout & Formatting:

-- Avoid totally unrelated products.
-Avoid placing totally unrelated products in your articles.
+- Avoid totally unrelated products: Avoid placing totally unrelated products in your articles.
 For instance, jewelry, outdoor equipment, shoes, and/or purses likely have no business in your article.

-A quick note: All of the HubPages network sites are a blending of professional editing and writers like you.
+A quick note: All of our Network Sites are a blending of professional editing and writers like you.

 If you are intrigued by our community and would like to write for Delishably, we’d love to have you!
 In order to set up an account to begin writing, please sign up on HubPages.
-Articles are initially written on our parent platform and then, if they are high enough quality, moved to one of our network sites like Delishably.
+Articles are initially written on our parent platform and then, if they are high enough quality, moved to one of our Network Sites like Delishably.